ekimetrics/ekimetrics.github.io/blog/2022-01-06-hackathon.md

 We love hackathons at Ekimetrics as they enable:

 - To federate teams;
+- To make people that don't usually work together collaborate to drive innovation;
 - To get some practical experience at tackling new problems far from our usual business topics.

-That is why we organize two big hackathons every year and bi-monthly coding challenge sessions, some of which you can find in open source on our hackathons homepage.
+That is why we organize two big hackathons every year and bi-monthly coding challenge sessions, some of which you can find in open source on our [hackathons homepage](https://ekimetrics.github.io/hacks/).
 For this event, we were lucky enough to be able to carry it out in our office while respecting all sanitary recommendations.